threefoldtech/0-stor_v2/README.md

     so the daemon can process it.
 - `zdb_data_dir_path`: Optional path to the local 0-db data file directory.
     If set, it will be monitored and kept within the size limits.
+- `zdb_index_dir_path`: Optional path to the local 0-db index file directory.
+    If set, 0-stor will attempt to rebuild previously uploaded index files for the local 0-db.
+The indexes of the `zdb-data` and `zdb-meta` namespaces will be rebuild.
+The path must point to the directory where all the namespace index files are located, rather than an individual namespace index.
 - `max_zdb_data_dir_size`: Maximum size of the data dir in MiB, if this is set and the sum of the file sizes in the data dir gets higher than this value, the least used, already encoded file will be removed.